nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 #### mcux_add_custom_command

 CMake provide built-in function `add_custom_command`, this is useful for performing an operation before or after building the target by setting PRE_BUILD | PRE_LINK | POST_BUILD parameters.
 For more details, please refer to [CMake document]([add_custom_command — CMake 3.30.3 Documentation](https://cmake.org/cmake/help/latest/command/add_custom_command.html#add-custom-command)).
+It shall only be used in the project CMakelists.txt,  not the component one.
 Based on this function, meta build system provide customized CMake function mcux_add_custom_command to set pre/post build command for specific targets and toolchains.

 | Argument Name     | Argument Type | Explanation                              |
 | ----------------- | ------------- | ---------------------------------------- |